chakra-ui/zag/.changeset/early-hairs-do.md

 ---
 "@zag-js/combobox": patch
-"@zag-js/docs": patch
 ---

-Expose data-placement on Content for Combobox
+Expose `data-placement` on Content for Combobox